-Dr. Kai Alexander is a psychological assistant who provides individual and family therapy to children (7+), adolescents, and young adults under the supervision of Dr. Peter Aston.
+Dr. Kai Alexander is a licensed clinical psychologist (PSY34569) who provides individual and family therapy to children (7+), adolescents, and adults.
 Dr. Alexander uses a cognitive behavioral framework that is informed by both person-centered concepts of ACT and family and community systems.
-Her work centers on youth and transitional age youth who are striving to overcome the challenges associated with anxiety, trauma, obsessive-compulsive disorders, relationships, and transitions through different phases of life.
+Her work centers on youth and transitional-age youth who are striving to overcome the challenges associated with anxiety, trauma, obsessive-compulsive disorders, relationships and transitions through different phases of life.

 Dr. Alexander earned a doctorate in Clinical Psychology from the PGSP-Stanford Psy.D.
 Consortium and completed her pre-doctoral internship at Pacific Clinics.
 Her research and clinical work have focused on developing and adapting interventions for youth and families from culturally diverse populations.

 Dr. Alexander is passionate about collaborating with clients to find an approach that meets their needs and is in alignment with their personal and cultural values.
 She hopes to create a safe space for clients to gain confidence, better their mental and emotional wellbeing, and most importantly be their genuine selves.

 “When I reflect on the process of becoming a therapist, I realize it is very similar to what many of my clients experience when they first walk into the therapy room.
 I had so many expectations of what a therapist should look and sound like – and believe me, I tried my best to fit into that mold.
 It was scary to be my real self, especially because I didn’t believe that my natural characteristics of being energetic, creative, and “down to earth” did not look like the therapists I read about in books.
 However, over time, I learned that one of the biggest keys to effective therapy is doing exactly what I ask my clients to do all the time – to come as you are.
 Through this experience, I can understand how it can be very difficult to find yourself and believe that that self is enough.